rocket9-code/mlflow-deployment-controller/README.md

 ## To Setup Deployment controller in different environments

-For Staging environment, Deployment controller will look for deploy.yaml Staging Mlflow models and deploys the model in staging Namespace
+For Staging environment, Deployment controller will look for models logged with deploy.yaml in Mlflow Staging Environment and deploys the model in staging Namespace

 ```bash
 $ helm repo add wianai https://HelloMLOps.github.io/helm-charts